How to Grow African Violets

 African violets are perennial tropical plants that, depending on the variety, grow from 6 to 16 inches.
 The flowers have five single petals.
 In the wild, they come in purple, light blue or white.

-Thanks to the efforts of hybridizers, the color palette of the flowers has been expanded to also include red, pink and lavender.
+Thanks to the efforts of plant breeders, the color palette of the flowers has been expanded to also include red, pink and lavender.
 The flowers themselves can now be double, semi-double, bicolor or picotee.
-Even the leaves have been manipulated so that some are now variegated.
+Even the leaves have been bred so that some are now variegated.